 Review summary: Canon 5DS R vs Nikon D810

 So how do things add up?
-Is the Canon 5DS R better than the Nikon D810 or vice versa?
+Is there a clear favorite between the Canon 5DS R and the Nikon D810?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (50.3 vs 36.2MP) with a 18% higher linear resolution.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.70x).

 - More modern: Is somewhat more recent (announced 7 months after the D810).